About the Progressive Economy Forum (PEF)

 To this end, the Forum aims to develop, advocate and disseminate progressive policy ideas for the UK economy.
 PEF also seeks to inform the public, policy makers, politicians, activists and the media of the principles of progressive macroeconomics, and of the possibilities offered by this new programme.

-PEF has been created by Patrick Allen in partnership with CLASS (the Centre for Labour and Social Studies).
-CLASS acts as the secretariat to the forum, with a designated Economist, and manages events and digital resources.
-Patrick Allen is Chair of the council of economists and academics, Prof John Weeks manages and coordinates the Council.
+PEF was founded by Patrick Allen.
+It was originally initiated in partnership with CLASS (the Centre for Labour and Social Studies), who remain represented on the council of economists.
+Patrick Allen is Chair of the council of economists and academics, while Prof John Weeks manages and coordinates the Council.

 We will represent a diversity of views and encourage innovative analysis, sharing the following principles: